What is subclinical hyperthyroidism?

 - You faint or have a seizure.

-- Your heart is beating very fast or slow, and you are restless.
+- Your heart is beating faster or slower than normal for you, and you are restless.

 - Your signs and symptoms return or become worse.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.